Birdwatchers Sugar Wash Recipe.

 - ¼ tsp Epsom Salts.

 - Take careful notes from start to finish for future reference.
+As you bake more and more batches, you can tweak the recipe to suit your conditions.

 - You should now have your total volume of mixed ingredients at your ideal SG.

 - Use the aquarium heater to raise the temperature of the wash to your goal temperature of between 26ºC (79ºF) and 30ºC (86ºF) – commonly 28ºC (82ºF).
-How you do this is up to you, a common method is to set the whole fermenter in a larger container, fill it with water, and put the aquarium heater in that.

 - Check the SG and temperature daily if you like.
 This is not necessary, but will let you know how it is progressing.